-There are many reasons parents might experience a bump in the road and have to supplement with donor milk or formula.
-Before eliminating formula or donor milk, you will need to increase your milk supply so you will be able to provide the appropriate amount of milk to your baby while reducing or stopping supplement feedings.
+There are many reasons parents might experience a bump in their planned breastfeeding road and have to supplement with donor milk or formula.
+Before eliminating formula or donor milk, you need to increase your milk supply to provide the appropriate amount of milk to your baby while reducing or stopping supplement feedings.
 You have lots of options for increasing milk production.
 You may find one strategy works better than another or a combination of strategies to be effective

 Where to begin